VHU-Net: Variational Hadamard U-Net for Body MRI Bias Field Correction: Experiments and Results

+As shown in Fig.~\ref{Fig:realbreT1}, the visual comparison further supports the quantitative findings.
+The uncorrected MR image exhibits clear intensity inhomogeneity, while N4ITK and CAE produce only partial correction and leave residual shading.
+Learning-based methods such as NPP-Net, ABCnet, and PHU-Net generate more uniform intensity but still fail to fully recover the true contrast distribution.
+In contrast, VHU-Net yields the most visually consistent result, with homogeneous intensity and well-preserved structural details.
+The estimated bias field from VHU-Net is also the closest to the true bias field, confirming its accurate bias estimation and reliable correction capability.

-\subsection{Ablation study}
+\subsection{Ablation Study}

-To validate the effectiveness of each module in the proposed VHU-Net, we performed a comprehensive ablation study on the AWS dataset, as summarized in Fig.~\ref{Fig:ablation}.
+To validate the effectiveness of each module in the proposed VHU-Net, we performed a comprehensive ablation study on the RUNMC dataset, as summarized in Fig.~\ref{Fig:ablation}.

-\subsubsection{Ablation study on HT layer}
+\subsubsection{Ablation Study on HT Layer}

-When the HT layer is not present in the VHU-Net, the performance degrades, as a higher CV, a lower SNR, and a lower CNR are obtained.
+When the HT layer is not present in the VHU-Net, the performance degrades, as a higher CV is obtained.
 It is because the HT decomposes image signals into orthogonal frequency components, allowing the network to separate and model the low-frequency bias field more effectively.
 Additionally, the scaling operation in the Hadamard domain is similar to the convolution operation in the spatial domain.
 This enhances the capability to extract key features for bias field estimation.

-\subsubsection{Ablation study on IHTRTB}
+\subsubsection{Ablation Study on IHTRTB}

 Removing the IHTRTB module from VHU-Net leads to a noticeable degradation in correction performance.
-Specifically, the average CV increases from 33.108 to 33.216, reflecting a 0.33\% rise.
-At the same time, the average SNR declines from 30.460 to 29.232, corresponding to a 4.03\% reduction, while the average CNR decreases from 3.914 to 3.821, amounting to a 2.38\% drop.
+Specifically, the average CV increases from 30.695 to 30.949, reflecting a 0.83\% rise.
 This is because the IHTRTB operates as a global frequency-aware attention mechanism that effectively captures inter-channel dependencies.
 It emphasizes informative frequency bands where bias fields are concentrated, thus promoting accurate and spatially coherent bias field reconstruction.

-\subsubsection{Ablation study on smoothness regularization}
+\subsubsection{Ablation Study on Smoothness Regularization}

-When VHU-Net is trained without smoothness regularization (SR), the model experiences a measurable decline in performance across all evaluation metrics.
+When VHU-Net is trained without smoothness regularization (SR), the model experiences a measurable decline in performance.
 This is due to the fact that the regularization term plays an essential role in promoting spatial smoothness and penalizing abrupt variations in the predicted bias field, thereby improving bias field estimation accuracy.

-\subsubsection{Ablation study on ELBO}
+\subsubsection{Ablation Study on ELBO}